What you may not know about rewarding a dog’s fear or aggression

 Can classical conditioning using food reinforce a dog’s fear?

 Classical conditioning is the learning where a reflex occurs in response to something that does not ordinarily produce the reflex.
 This happens by learning associations and predicting the occurrence of events as a result of those associations.
-Pavlov’s dog salivating at the sound of the bell when the dog learns that that food is the follows the sound of the bell, is the classic example).
-It is largely involuntary learning.
+A well-known study by Pavlov indicated that Pavlov’s dog salivating at the sound of the bell when the dog learns that food appears after the sound of the bell, is the classic example.
+This kind of learning is largely involuntary.

 operant-conditioning